concinim/wh-acd/annotator_relation.md

 The relation annotator is intended to be used in conjunction with the <a data-scroll="" href="wh-acd?topic=wh-acd-concept_detection#concept_detection">concept detection</a> annotator to identify related concepts in unstructured text.
 The relationship annotator will identify concepts with a defined relationship in either UMLS or a custom ontology that exist with the same sentence.
 {:shortdesc}

-The  {{site.data.keyword.wh-acd_short}} Configuration Editor provides support to customize the ontology used to identify relationships or the types of relationships that should be annotatoed.

 <h4>Configurations</h4>

 <table>